 At The Law Office of Brian D. Tadros, it’s important to us that all injured workers are given accurate information regarding their workers compensation claim so they can make educated decisions.

-In order to collect Florida workers compensation, you must first be eligible for it.
+In order to collect workers compensation in Florida, you must first be eligible for it.

 If your employer pays for workers compensation insurance and you are considered an employee (rather than an intern or volunteer), the first requirement is that your job duties were the primary cause of your injury or illness.
 However, not all work-related accidents are covered by workers comp.